Suprapubic aspiration: Procedure

 Male and female bladders, as indicated with arrows.
 Pathway of suprapubic aspiration is from the anterior abdominal wall (at left of each panel), just above the pubic symphysis.
 Note that a distended bladder will extend higher into the abdominal wall than the above image shows.

 Suprapubic aspiration is best performed if the child has not urinated recently, and thus has a full bladder.
 In infants, this can be ensured by checking that their diaper is dry.
 In all cases, the bladder volume can be measured with ultrasound.
 In hospitals or clinics without access to ultrasound, the bladder can be palpated to verify location and estimate volume.

 The area about 1-2 centimeters above the pubic symphysis is cleansed with antiseptic solution, such as betadine or alcohol.
 Local anesthesia of the planned puncture site can be given either as subcutaneous injection or topical cream.

 The patient is held still with gentle restraint.
 Since some patients will involuntarily urinate when the needle enters the bladder, the urethra is occluded, either by gently squeezing the penis in boys, or by applying pressure on the urinary meatus in girls.
 A thin needle (similar in gauge to one used for routine blood draws) with a syringe is advanced until urine is withdrawn.
 Once adequate urine is collected, the needle is removed and any mild bleeding at the puncture site is stopped with gentle pressure.

 The urine sample is then sent to the laboratory for urinalysis and urine culture.

 Complications

 In children with full bladders verified by ultrasound, complications are rare.
 Small amounts of blood in the urine after the procedure is common and resolves quickly.

 Large amounts of blood in the urine or infection of the abdominal wall puncture site are rare.
-Puncture of the bowel with the needle can occur if a loop of intestine overlays the bladder, but peritonitis is rare with such a small puncture.
+Puncture of the bowel with the needle can occur if a loop of intestine overlays the bladder, but peritonitis is rare with such a small puncture and the injury usually not clinically significant.
 This can be avoided with use of ultrasound.